suxhi-space/OSFR-Launcher-MacOS/README.md

     > **Note:** We recommend you Select Arm for M series Macs and x86 of for Intel Macs.
 3. Open and drag into application folder.

-Sul's Server has been added already by default for easy use.

 #### How to Play
 1. Launch the application.
 2. Enter a server URL from a **Known** host.